Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m1/task1.1/readme.md

 As a result I enhanced my skills with Git.
 ### Commands used:
-    git config --global user.name "user name"         # Sets the user name which is added to commits_ git config --global user.email "email address"    # Sets the email address which is added to commits git clone <url to Git repository>                 # Clones the remote repository to the workstation git add .                                         # Adds files to the Git staging area git commit -m "text"                              # Captures the snapshot of the currently staged changes with the comment git checkout <branch>                             # Switches over to another branch git checkout -b <branch>                          # Creates branch and swithces over to it git status                                        # Displays the state of the staging area and working directory git merge <branch>                                # Merges the branches git log --help                                    # Displays the help file for git log command
+    git config --global user.name "user name"         # Sets the user name which is added to commits git config --global user.email "email address"    # Sets the email address which is added to commits git clone <url to Git repository>                 # Clones the remote repository to the workstation git add .                                         # Adds files to the Git staging area git commit -m "text"                              # Captures the snapshot of the currently staged changes with the comment git checkout <branch>                             # Switches over to another branch git checkout -b <branch>                          # Creates branch and switches over to it git status                                        # Displays the state of the staging area and working directory git merge <branch>                                # Merges the branches git log --help                                    # Displays the help file for git log command